michellevit/Gr-Replica-Heroku/README.md

       - DATABASE_NAME
       - DATABASE_USERNAME
       - DATABASE_PASSWORD
+  - In the VSCode terminal of you projecty folder, run: rails db:schema:dump
 - Initialize the database on Heroku:
   - In the terminal run:
     - `heroku run rails db:create --app your-app-name`